Mieridduryn

-Mieridduryn is a genus of dinocaridid (a group of extinct arthropods) that lived during the Middle Ordovician of what is now the United Kingdom.
+Mieridduryn (MI-eri-thi-RYN) is a genus of dinocaridid (a group of extinct arthropods) that lived during the Middle Ordovician of what is now the United Kingdom.
 This animal was described in 2022 based on a singular fossil found in Castle Bank, a Burgess shale type lagerstätte located in the country of Wales.
 Mierridduryns affinities (relation to other arthropods) are somewhat uncertain, with two opinions currently being favored.

 Taxonomy and research history

 The genus name is a composite of two Welsh words; mieri and duryn, which means "bramble snout".
 The species name bonniae is named after Bonnie Douel, the fossil site owners' niece; the family heavily supported the research on the site after the discovery of the biota.

 The one specimen confirmed to be of this species, the holotype found in Castle Bank, was described in 2022.
 Initially, the focus of studies on this site was on the fossils of sponges, but later studies started to focus on the preserved arthropod fauna.
 The fossil was collected from a quarry on private land near Llandrindod Wells; the specific quarry is a part of the larger Gilwern Volcanic Formation, and the graptolites found dated the site to the Darriwilian of the Middle Ordovician.

 This animal's taxonomic affinities are somewhat unclear; one opinion is that this animal represents a new grade of stem-euarthropods that evolved features similar to the Cambrian aged opabiniids (converging with this family of basal arthropods); another is the features seen in Mieridduryn are the result of convergent evolution, not being homologous to those seen in radiodonts; this animal would then represent a late surviving opabiniid, extending the family's range by 40 million years.